RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor07.rst

-﻿Karnaugh Map
+Karnaugh Map
 ############

 This is a graphical method to simplify Boolean functions.
-It consists in grouping the terms of a truth table and to simplify it to use the fewer terms as possible.
+It consists of grouping the terms of a truth table and its simplification to use least possible amount of terms.
 Let’s start with the OR function.

 f(a,b) = a + b